adap/flower/doc/source/example-mxnet-walk-through.rst

     if __name__ == "__main__":
             main()

-You can now run your MXNet machine learning workload:
+You can now run your (centralized) MXNet machine learning workload:

 .. code-block:: python